mircealungu/mircea/projects/zeeguu.md

 [**Audio in Digital Learning Environments**](../docs/assets/reports/22-thesis-audio-exercises.pdf) - a controlled experiment with 22 participants shows that users find zeeguu with audio-focused exercises more **fun** and **increases the likelyhood that they'll use it in the future**

-[**Supporting Foreign Language Learning With a Browser Extension**](../docs/assets/reports/22-thesis-browser-extension.pdf) - thesis introduces an architecture for a browser extension for Zeeguu - half of 32 participants prefer the browser extension to clean up an article page before adding interactive translation and pronunciation for reading - the thesis also report challenges with maintaining such a browser extension
+[**Supporting Foreign Language Learning With a Browser Extension**](../docs/assets/reports/22-thesis-browser-extension.pdf) - thesis introducing an architecture for a browser extension for Zeeguu - half of 32 participants **prefer the browser extension which cleans up an article page to the original page**; the extension also adds interactive translation and pronunciation for reading  - the thesis also discusses **challenges with maintaining such a browser extension**

 ## Future Work
 - better and more meaningful progress feedback